Stormy2810/Discord-Token-Grabber/README.md

 # Token-Grabber
 A simple Token grabber that is made to look like a token generator.
 Which it does generate tokens but in the code at the bottom it has a susprise!
+Also in line 21 there is a line that will say at the bottom of the tokens generated "I gave you tokens, Now I'm take yours xd.
+Fair trade right?", You can erase that line if you don't won't the person to know.

 # How it works
 1. Where it says webhook put your webhook between the ''.